-To better understand the practical cost of application-level code generation, we perform a one-round generation for each task without iterative refinement.
-We compute costs using providers’ input and output token pricing and report the mean cost over three independent benchmark runs.
-Table \ref{tab:avg_cost} reports the average per-run monetary cost of evaluating each LLM on \bench.
-Our key observations are as follows:
+To measure the generation cost of application-level code generation, we use a single-round generation setting without iterative refinement.
+We estimate monetary cost from provider-reported input and output token pricing, and report the mean generation cost over three independent benchmark runs.
+These numbers reflect model-generation cost only, not downstream test execution cost.
+Table~\ref{tab:avg_cost} reports the average per-run generation cost of each LLM on \bench.
+We make three observations.

-\textbf{Cost variability.} Per-run costs range from $0.15 (DeepSeek-V3.2) to $16.63 (Claude-3.7-Sonnet-Thinking), a difference of more than 100$\times$.
-This indicates that the cost of application-level code generation can differ substantially depending on the chosen model.
+\textbf{Cost variability.} Per-run generation cost ranges from \$0.15 for DeepSeek-V3.2 to \$16.63 for Claude-3.7-Sonnet-Thinking, a difference of more than 100$\times$.
+This shows that application-level generation cost varies substantially across models.

-\textbf{Standard vs. thinking cost.} On average, thinking LLMs incur higher per-run costs (\$11.00) than standard LLMs (\$4.10).
-Nonetheless, exceptions exist (e.g., Gemini-2.5-Pro-Thinking vs. Gemini-2.5-Pro), suggesting that the observed cost reflects both provider-specific pricing and realized input/output token volumes.
-The results also show that thinking LLMs consume more tokens to solve the same application-level generation tasks.
-This directly translates into higher monetary cost.
-However, this higher cost does not yield a consistent improvement in functional correctness, as shown in Tables \ref{tab:llm_scores} and \ref{tab:llm_scores_thinking}.
-This highlights that enabling LLMs to reason more effectively for application-level code generation remains a key challenge.